kokimame/joytan/README.md

 ***Joytan is in early development and does not yet have a stable production.***

-Joytan is a small desktop app that automates the boring process of **creating your own audio/textbooks**.
+Joytan is a free, small cross-platform desktop app that facilitates the process of making audio/textbooks.
-It's designed to be especially useful for language learner and encourages screen-free study in general.
+Joytan comes with some powerful features which are especially designed to be useful for language-learners.

 Key features include:
-- Non-commercial open source and cross-platform desktop application
 - **Creating MP3 audiobooks with your best-loved songs and sound effects**
 - Full control of sequence and every timbre of your audiobook
-- Audiobook with **lifelike speech** from Amazon Polly
+- Audiobook with **lifelike speech** using Amazon Polly
 - Support free, fast and local Text-to-Speech alternatives
 - **Creating textbook** fast and locally for free, easy to export to PDF
-- **Designing your own original textbook** with basic HTML
+- **Designing original textbook** with basic HTML
 - **Automatic language translation** powered by Google Translation
 - **Automatic visual aid (images) download** to your textbook from Google Image
 - **Automatic online dictionary lookup** for language learning